Cable Telegraph

 Transmitting and Receiving Stations: Locations at both ends of the cable system where messages were sent and received.

-See also Needle Telegraph
+See also Steam Engine

 Stations situated at either end of the cable system where messages were sent, received, and decoded.